 If you attend a culinary school that has been accredited by the ACFEF, you’re guaranteed to learn the basic skills that are required to begin your certification journey.
 Since accredited schools must follow a particular set of standards, a lot of the fundamental knowledge and practical skills required to pass certification exams are rolled into the curriculum.
 In many schools, you can graduate with your first level of ACF certification under your belt.

-Your credits are transferable.
+Your credits may be transferable.

 If you want to find an accredited culinary school or learn more about how to get your program accredited, click here.